strauberly/tons-of-tacos-v1.3.1/front-end/tons-of-tacos/DEV-JOURNAL.md

 - Addressed issues caused during refresh with a menu category pulled up.
   Swapped handling of logic between dynamic page and menu item list swapping their roles as client and server components.
+- Updated Alert component styling for responsiveness.
+- Adjusted styling in order confirmation component to bring it more in line with alert styling and aid ux.

 ---